Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Introduction

-Following the above-mentioned tokenization analogy, we consider the meso-scale dynamics (``paragraph'') as a \emph{correlated} system of machine learning building blocks, where each constituent encodes a \emph{reduced (latent) representation} of the micro-scale dynamics (``words'').
-The main hypothesis underlying our consideration of a reduced representation of micro-scale dynamics, as building blocks for meso-scale, is that the fine-grain and stochastic nature of the micro-scale physics has a negligible effect on the coarse-grain meso-scale behavior of the system, and it mostly gets smeared out from the statistical point of view.
-Therefore, we consider the direct sum of the reduced representations of the micro-scale dynamics, after applying the appropriate time-delay, as a ``first order approximation'' of the meso-scale dynamics for a short time span.
-However, we assume that the interaction between these micro-scale building blocks would play a fundamental role in determining the meso-scale evolution of the corresponding physical fields.
-In other words, for longer time periods than the micro-scale temporal resolution, the evolution of physical fields over neighboring micro-scale building blocks will couple together, leading to deviation of the meso-scale dynamics from purely being the direct sum of micro-scale dynamics.
-The effects due to the correlation between neighboring micro-scale building blocks are considered as ``higher order corrections.''
+Following this tokenization analogy, we consider the meso-scale dynamics (``paragraphs'') as a \emph{correlated} system of machine learning building blocks, where each constituent encodes a \emph{reduced (latent) representation} of the micro-scale dynamics (``words'').
+Therefore, we consider the direct sum of the reduced representations of the micro-scale dynamics (single pore collapse simulations as "words"), after applying an appropriate time-delay, as a ``first order approximation'' of the meso-scale dynamics for a short time span.
+However, for longer time periods and over larger spatial extents than the micro-scale, the physical fields over neighboring micro-scale building blocks will couple together (akin to interactions between words for constructing coherent ``paragraphs''), so that the resulting meso-scale dynamics is not purely the direct sum of micro-scale dynamics.
+The effects due to interaction between neighboring micro-scale building blocks are considered as ``higher order corrections.''
+In other words, we consider a decomposition of the meso-scale dynamics in the following (heuristic) form:

-Therefore, the proposed meta-learning framework can be summarized, roughly, into two steps: in the first step, one learns a reduced representation of the micro-scale dynamics, as the building blocks of a ``first order approximation'' of the meso-scale dynamics, from a relatively large dataset of (inexpensive) micro-scale numerical simulations; in the second step, one learns the correlation between these building blocks, ``higher order corrections,'' from a relatively small dataset of (expensive) meso-scale simulations.
-In this paper, we test the hypothesis underlying the proposed meta-learning framework for the problem of shock-induced energy localization in porous energetic materials.
+where ${\Delta t}_{\text{micro}}$ and ${\Delta t}_{\text{meso}}$ represent the micro- and meso-scale time-periods, respectively (see Section \ref{sec:correlation_scale_bridging} for a more rigorous discussion).
+Therefore, the proposed meta-learning framework can be summarized into two steps: in the first step, one learns a reduced representation of the micro-scale dynamics, as the building blocks of a ``first order approximation'' of the meso-scale dynamics, from a relatively large dataset of (inexpensive) micro-scale numerical simulations; in the second step, by transferring the learned reduced representation of the micro-scale dynamics to a meso-scale domain, it suffices to learn the correlation between the temporal evolution of micro-scale building blocks.
+This second step needs training over a relatively small dataset of (expensive) meso-scale simulations compared to directly learning a surrogate meso-scale model from scratch.